Saving Data Using JSON Parameters

 }';

-SaveToDB and DBEdit generate a single command for all changes and make a single procedure call.
+SaveToDB and DBEdit generate a single command for all changes, resulting in a single procedure call.
+This can significantly improve overall performance.

-DBGate and ODataDB create a regular API for such objects, get regular POST, PUT, and DELETE commands (in a single batch), and call procedures with JSON parameters on the server-side.
+DBGate and ODataDB create a regular API for such objects, handling regular POST, PUT, and DELETE commands (in a single batch) and calling procedures with JSON parameters server-side.

 CREATE PROCEDURE [s24].[view_cashbook_json_changes_f1_update]